 To commit an offence, within the meaning of Section 138 of The Negotiable Instruments Act, 1881 (“Act”) there must be a legally enforceable debt or other liability subsisting on the date of drawal of the cheque.
 This is important to point out for sometimes cheques are post-dated.
 Notably, in Indus Airways Pvt.
 Ltd. v.
 Magnum Aviation […]Read more "A Legally Enforceable Debt II"

 It is widely known that Dashrath Rupsingh Rathod v.
 State of Maharashtra, (2014) 9 SCC 129 gave rise to further ‘territorial jurisdiction conundrum’.
 In Bridgestone India, 2015 (13) SCALE 155 decided on 24.11.2015, “in order to overcome the legal position declared by the Court in Dashrath,” attention was drawn to The Negotiable Instruments (Amendment) Second […]Read more "Negotiable Instruments (Amendment) Second Ordinance, 2015"

 You do not need the help of an Advocate to draft a Section 138(b), NI Act Notice.
-A hand written note mentioning – i) the amount under subject, ii) cheque nos., iii) dates of issue, iv) bank particulars, v) details of dishonor – with a demand for repayment, is a valid Notice for the purposes […]Read more "Section 138, NI Act Notice"
+A hand written note mentioning – i) the amount under subject, ii) cheque nos., iii) dates of issue, iv) bank particulars, v) details of dishonor – with a demand for repayment, is valid for the purposes of calculating […]Read more "Section 138, NI Act Notice"